ChrisTitusTech/website/content/posts/2019/2019-10-14-clean-up-windows-10.md

 ---
 In this article, we will clean up Windows 10.
 This will include debloat, startup maintenance, system tweaks, and privacy settings.
 These 3 stages are broken down below and will help maintain a healthy Windows 10 system.
 I&#8217;d recommend re-running these steps every 6 months. <!--more-->

+## July 2021 Update - CTT Official Debloat Launched

+Check out the updated debloat and utility toolbox here: <https://christitus.com/debloat-windows-10-2020/>

+Old Content is below with an older method of debloating Windows 10.

 ## Step 1: Debloat Windows 10

 We will be utilizing PowerShell to clean up Windows 10 and get rid of a bunch of useless bloat that is included with it.